larmer01/Mote/README.md

 Overview
 --------
-Mote is an effect size program that calculates various effect sizes and their confidence intervals organized by test statistic for ease of use for everyone from students to established researchers.
+Mote is an effect size program that calculates various effect sizes and their confidence intervals.
+It's designed to be easy to use for everyone from students to established researchers.

 The program calculates the following measures based on the normal and non-central t distributions.
 These have been tested, but are still considered beta quality:
 * Cohen’s d
-..* Z
+  * Z
-..* Single Sample t
+  * Single Sample t
-..* Dependent t (Averages)
+  * Dependent t (Averages)
-..* Dependent t (SD Diff)
+  * Dependent t (SD Diff)
-..* Independent t
+  * Independent t
-..* Pearson’s r
+  * Pearson’s r
 * Hedges’s g
-..* Independent t
+  * Independent t
 * Glass’s Delta
-..* Independent t
+  * Independent t

 The following 1-way ANOVA tests based on the non-central F distribution are currently under development and should be considered alpha quality work: